rwxrob/boost/README.md

    1. Use Docker Attach and Detach `Ctrl-pq`
    1. Use Docker Stop
    1. Use Docker Remove

 1. Don't Worry About Dockerfile and Compose (For Now)

 ## Day 7: Start Using the Linux Terminal Command Line

 1. Book (free): The Linux Command Line, William Shotts

-1. History and Value of Command Line Interfaces
+1. The Command Line, Fastest Human-Computer Interface

 1. Every Command Line Entered is a Line of Shell Code

 1. Use Bash, Don't Play the Shell Game (For Now)
    1. Interactive Shell is Not Same as Shell Scripting
    1. Why Bash and Not Zsh, Fish, or Whatever?
    1. Use Consistent Supported Bash Tab Completion

-1. Get Your Bearings on the Command Line
-   1. Understand the Prompt
+1. Understand the Parts of the Command Prompt
+   1. Username
+   1. Host
+   1. Interesting Origin of Email Addresses
+   1. Current Directory
+   1. Git Branch
+   1. Long Versus Short Prompts

+1. Navigate Your Command History Efficiently
+   1. Use Up and Down Arrow Keys (For Now)
+   1. Use Initial Spaces to Stop Adding to History
+   1. Use Backslash to Disable Command Overrides (`\top`)
+   1. Use Hashtag to Make One Line Comment Notes
+   1. Don't Learn More for Now (Learn `set -o vi` Later)

+1. Send Special Terminal Escapes
+   1. Remember, a Terminal is Just a Teletype Emulator
-   1. `Ctrl-c` to Interrupt Stuff
+   1. `Ctrl-c` to Send Interrupt Signal (*Not* Copy)
+   1. `Ctrl-[` to Send Exact Same as `Esc` Key
-   1. `Ctrl-s`/`Ctrl-q` to Suspend/Unsuspend Terminal
+   1. `Ctrl-s`/`Ctrl-q` to Buffer and Suspend/Unsuspend
+      1. "Help!
+My Terminal is Frozen!"
+   1. `Ctrl-z` to Background Current Process (Not Quit)
+   1. `Ctrl-d` to Send EOF (End of File)
+   1. `Ctrl-v`, `Ctrl-x` Do Nothing From Shell
+   1. Silencing the Terminal Bell

+1. Cut and Paste from Host Operating System
+   1. Depends on Terminal
+   1. First Ever Mouse Had Three-Button, Middle Was Paste
+   1. Windows Right Click to Paste
+   1. `Ctrl-x|c|v` Don't *Usually* Work (And Shouldn't)

+1. Learn Useful and Essential Beginning User Commands
-   1. Use `reset` to Fix Terminal
+   1. Use `reset` to Fix Bork Terminal
+   1. Use `clear` to Clear Screen (and Alternatives)
    1. Use `watch` to Repeat Things and See Output
+   1. Use `type` to See Command Type and If Exists
    1. Use `man` Command to Get Help
    1. Use `less`/`more` for Paging Output
    1. Use `ls` Command to List Files and Directories
    1. Use `pwd` Command to Show Working Directory
    1. Use `cd` Command to Change Directories
+      1. Use `cd foo` to Change Into `foo` Child Directory
+      1. Use `cd ..` to Change Into Parent Directory
+      1. Use `cd -` to Toggle Change to Last Directory
-   1. Use `clear` to Clear Screen (and Alternatives)
+      1. Use `cd ~` (or Just `cd`) to Change to Home Directory
+      1. Don't Fall for Silly `cd` Replacements (Use `CDPATH`)
    1. Use `cal` to View Calendar
    1. Use `date` to View Dates and Times
+      1. Use `date -u +%Y%m%d%H%M%S` to Get ISO Second
+      1. Use `date -d 'last week'` to Exact Time Last Week
-   1. Use `bc` to Do Math
+   1. Use `bc` to Do Floating Point Math
+      1. Don't Forget To Set Scale (`scale=2`)
-   1. Use `ps -aef | more` and/or `top` to See Running Processes
+   1. Use `top` to See Running Processes
+      1. Often Replaced with `htop`

-## Day 8:
+## Day 8: Basic Linux System Administration

-(need to cover suspend from day 7)
+(need to cover history and other stuff missed/added to day 7)

+1. Manage Software Packages from Command Line
+   1. Which Package Manager Should I Use?
+   1. Use `apt update`
+   1. Use `apt search`
+   1. Use `apt install`
+   1. Use `apt remove`

-1. Working with Files and Directories from Linux Command Line
+1. Working with Files and Directories from Command Line
    1. Understand the Linux File System
    1. "I do not think that word means what you think it means."
    1. Use `mkdir` to Make a New Directory